Netcracker/KubeMarine/documentation/Installation.md

 To enable route reflector topology during installation the next steps are required:

-1. Choose the nodes to be route reflectors and add the label `route-reflector=true` to their description in the cluster.yaml.
+1. Choose the nodes to be route reflectors and add the label `route-reflector: true` to their description in the cluster.yaml.
 It is recommended to use control-plane nodes for route reflectors, but not necessarily.

 2. Add `fullmesh: false` parameter in the `calico` plugin section:
 ```yaml